 . . .
 You have leadership responsibilities in a Messianic Jewish congregation.
 You have lots of questions, and need someone experienced and knowledgeable to advise you on issues you are facing.
 No one appropriate seems available.
 Who might help you?

 . . .You’ve been a Yeshua believer a long time, but, to tell the truth, your life is not working very well, prayer leaves you cold, and most of your Bible is a closed book.
 Who can help you get on track and make progress?

 At Interfaithfulness, issues like these and many like them are our sweet spot.
 Because we believe that intimate friends should not be strangers, we pursue speaking truth and making peace in all these contexts.

 The diagram below summarizes the findings of our Director, Rabbi Dr. Stuart Dauermann.
 In his doctoral research he identified sixteen functions that rabbis perform, which used to be performed by priests and Levites in Old and New Testament days.
 The diagram is included here to stimulate your imagination, helping you identify areas where Dr. Dauermann might assist you with issues you face.
 How can he help you?

-In the form below you can make an appointment to talk with Rabbi Dauermann in a no cost, exploratory interview.
-Please choose three possible times when you would like to meet in person, by phone, or on line, and also please include any notes that will help him prepare for your meeting.
+Use this link to make an appointment to talk with Rabbi Dauermann in a no cost, exploratory interview.
+Please include any notes that will help him prepare for your meeting.

 In the meantime, look at the diagram.
 Discover where and how we might help you.
-Then choose your times and fill out our brief form.
+And in case you haven’t done so yet, click here.